Treacher Collins Syndrome

 Overview

-Child with Treacher Collins syndrome symptoms including details about shape of eyes, jaw, ears and cheekbones.
-Top right-close up of cleft palate.
+Child with Treacher Collins syndrome symptoms and details about shape of their eyes, jaw, ears, cheekbones and cleft palate

 Child with symptoms of Treacher Collins syndrome.